eastgenomics/eggd_conductor/README.md

 OR

-- `-iFASTQS` (`array:file`): array of fastq files, to use if not providing a sentinel file
+- `-ifastqs` (`array:file`): array of fastq files, to use if not providing a sentinel file

-**Optional**
+### **Optional**

-**Files**
+#### **Files**

-- `-iSAMPLESHEET`: samplesheet used to parse sample names from, if not given this will be attempted to be located from the sentinel file properties first, then sentinel file run directory then the first upload tar file.
+- `-isamplesheet`: samplesheet used to parse sample names from, if not given this will be attempted to be located from the sentinel file properties first, then sentinel file run directory then the first upload tar file.
-- `-iASSAY_CONFIG`: assay specific config file, if not given will search in `-iASSAY_CONFIG_PATH` from `-iEGGD_CONDUCTOR_CONFIG` for appropriate file
+- `-iassay_config`: assay specific config file, if not given will search in `-iassay_config_path` from `-ieggd_conductor_config` for appropriate file
-- `-iRUN_INFO_XML`: *Only required if starting from `-iFASTQS` input and not providing `-iRUN_ID`*.
-RunInfo.xml file for the run, used to parse RunID from for naming of DNAnexus project if `-iCREATE_PROJECT=true` and for adding to Slack notifications.
+- `-irun_info_xml`: *Only required if starting from `-ifastqs` input and not providing `-irun_id`*.
+RunInfo.xml file for the run, used to parse RunID from for naming of DNAnexus project if `-icreate_project=true` and for adding to Slack notifications.

-**Strings**
+#### **Strings**

-- `-iDEMULTIPLEX_JOB_ID`:  use output fastqs of a previous demultiplexing job instead of performing demultiplexing
+- `-idemultiplex_job_id`:  use output fastqs of a previous demultiplexing job instead of performing demultiplexing
-- `-iDEMULTIPLEX_OUT`: path to store demultiplexing output, if not given will default parent of sentinel file.
+- `-idemultiplex_out`: path to store demultiplexing output, if not given will default parent of sentinel file.
 Should be in the format `project:path`
-- `-iDX_PROJECT`: project ID in which to run and store output
+- `-idx_project`: project ID in which to run and store output
-- `-iRUN_ID`: ID of sequencing run used to name project, parsed from RunInfo.xml if not specified
+- `-irun_id`: ID of sequencing run used to name project, parsed from RunInfo.xml if not specified
-- `-iSAMPLE_NAMES`: comma separated list of sample names, to use if not providing a samplesheet
+- `-isample_names`: comma separated list of sample names, to use if not providing a samplesheet
-- `-iJOB_REUSE`: JSON formatted string mapping analysis step -> job ID to reuse outputs from instead of running analysis (i.e. `'{"analysis_1": "job-xxx"}'`).
+- `-ijob_reuse`: JSON formatted string mapping analysis step -> job ID to reuse outputs from instead of running analysis (i.e. `'{"analysis_1": "job-xxx"}'`).
 This is currently only implemented for per-run analysis steps.
-- `-iEXCLUDE_SAMPLES`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be specified as they are in the samplesheet*)
+- `-iexclude_samples`: comma separated string of sample names to exclude from per sample analysis steps (*n.b. these must be specified as they are in the samplesheet*)

-**Integers**
+#### **Integers**

-- `-iTESTING_SAMPLE_LIMIT`: no. of samples to launch per sample jobs for, useful when testing to not wait on launching all per sample jobs
+- `-itesting_sample_limit`: no. of samples to launch per sample jobs for, useful when testing to not wait on launching all per sample jobs
-- `-iMISMATCH_ALLOWANCE` (default: `1`): no. of samples allowed to be missing assay code and continue analysis using the assay code of the other samples on the run (i.e. allows for a control sample on the run not named specifically for the assay)
+- `-imismatch_allowance` (default: `1`): no. of samples allowed to be missing assay code and continue analysis using the assay code of the other samples on the run (i.e. allows for a control sample on the run not named specifically for the assay)

-**Booleans**
+#### **Booleans**

-- `-iCREATE_PROJECT` (default: `false`): controls if to create a downstream analysis project to launch analysis jobs in, default behaviour is to use same project as eggd_conductor is running in.
+- `-icreate_project` (default: `false`): controls if to create a downstream analysis project to launch analysis jobs in, default behaviour is to use same project as eggd_conductor is running in.
 If true, the app will create a new project (or use if already exists) named as `002_<RUNID>_<ASSAY_CODE>`.
-- `-iTESTING`: terminates all jobs and clears output files after launching - for testing use only
+- `-itesting`: terminates all jobs and clears output files after launching - for testing use only

 ---